osu-mist/evals/README.md

 ### Tests
 ---

-1. Open evals in Intellij
+1. In Intellij select File > New > Project from Existing Sources...

 2. Make sure working directory is set correctly in Intellij
     - Should be the root directory of evals